 After abortion ruling, WVa could become 1st to pass new bill

 CHARLESTON, W.Va.
-(AP) — A bill up for a final vote in West Virginia’s Senate could make the state the first to pass new legislation restricting access to abortions after the U.S. Supreme Court’s ruling removing its protected status as a constitutional right.
+(AP) — A bill banning abortions except in case of rape or incest is up for a final vote Friday in West Virginia’s Senate, which could make the state the first to pass new legislation restricting access to abortions since the U.S. Supreme Court’s ruling last month removing its protected status as a constitutional right.

-Senators are set to meet Friday afternoon for a third reading of the bill, which some complained was not vetted in any of the chamber’s committees.
-If passed, it would head to the Republican governor, who has signaled he favors a statewide ban.
+Several Republican-led states had “trigger” abortion bans in place in advance of the court ruling, but West Virginia lawmakers are taking action because of legal uncertainty over whether a ban from the 1800s that was upended by the 1973 Roe v.
+Wade decision could be enforced now.

-Gov. Jim Justice said during a media briefing earlier this week that the abortion bill “is so important, it’s off the chart.
-We need modernization to our law, and what we have on the books is ancient.”
-He didn’t indicate whether he would sign the bill that passed the House, and the governor’s office didn’t immediately return an email Thursday requesting comment on that version.
+As in other states dominated by socially conservative lawmakers, there’s not much question about whether abortion will be banned generally now that states have the power to do so — but whether the ban will apply to pregnancies caused by rape or incest.

 The vote in the GOP-dominated House on Wednesday came amid a protest from dozens inside the Capitol and followed a raucous public hearing in which most speakers — given just 45 seconds each to voice their opinions or be cut off — opposed the bill.

-A parade of 90 speakers stepped to the microphone, including 12-year-old Addison Gardner of Buffalo Middle School, who posed a vivid hypothetical situation for lawmakers.
+Most of the 90 speakers who stepped to the microphone oppose the bill.
+They included 12-year-old Addison Gardner, a student at Buffalo Middle School, who posed a vivid hypothetical situation for lawmakers.

 “If a man decides that I’m an object and does unspeakable and tragic things to me, am I, a child, supposed to carry and birth another child?” she said.
 “Am I to put my body through the physical trauma of pregnancy?
 Am I to suffer the mental implications?
 A child who had no say in what was being done with my body.
 Some in here say they are pro-life.
 What about my life?
 Does my life not matter to you?”